phil1331/HackMIT-2023-Admission-Puzzle-Solutions/README.md

 ## Challenges
 ![hackmit](images/hackmitwebsite.png)

-The first interesting thing you will notice after having visited the endpoint is an interesting FAQ question which introduces the [entrance puzzle](/entrance_puzzle/).
-Solving this puzzle lead to an OpenAI themed command center which introduced following problems.
+The first interesting thing you will notice after having visited the endpoint is a dodgy-seeming FAQ question which introduces the [entrance puzzle](/entrance_puzzle/).
+Solving this puzzle led to a ChatGPT themed command center which introduced following problems.

 | Number   | Challenge                                                                       | Points |